Isogeometric de Rham complex discretization in solid toroidal domains: Preliminaries discretization overview

 which transforms $\Omega$ into the toroidal domain $\Omega^{pol}$, see Figure \ref{polarmap}.

-We assume $F$ in the spline space $\SSS^{p^r,p^s,p^t}$, that is,
+We assume $\pmb{F}$ in the spline space $\SSS^{p^r,p^\theta,p^\phi}$, that is,

-with $\pmb{F}_{ijk} = \left((\bar{\rho} + \rho_j\cos\theta_i)\cos\varphi_k,(\bar{\rho} + \rho_j\cos\theta_i)\sin\varphi_k,\rho_j \sin\theta_i\right)^T\in \RR^3$, for $\bar{\rho}>2$ a fixed number and
+with $\pmb{F}_{ijk} = \left((\bar{\rho} + \rho_i\cos\theta_j)\cos\varphi_k,(\bar{\rho} + \rho_i\cos\theta_j)\sin\varphi_k,\rho_i \sin\theta_j\right)\in \RR^3$, for $\bar{\rho}>2$ a fixed number and

-With reference to Figure \ref{polarmap}, the map $F$ identifies in $\Omega^{pol}$ the left side with the right side and the front side with the back side of $\Omega$.
-The bottom side is instead collapsed to a \textbf{polar curve} running around the hole of $\Omega^{pol}$.
+With reference to Figure \ref{polarmap}, the map $\pmb{F}$ identifies in $\Omega^{pol}$ the bottom side with the top side and the front side with the back side of $\Omega$.
+The left side is instead collapsed to a \textbf{polar curve} running around the handle of $\Omega^{pol}$.
 Let us introduce the following \textbf{radial, toroidal and poloidal directions} in $\Omega^{pol}$: